mkline13/cl-sequencer-ii/readme.md

 ---

 TODO:
-- refactor event handling + command binding to use a decorator syntax for general hotness
-- refactor the Event handling to be simpler and more fun
+- fix parser, multiple kwargs don't work.
+Rebuild parser with new error handling system, go back to functional style
+- rethink error handling
 - implement more user commands for fun and profit
-- rethink error handling
-- rebuild parser with new error handling system, go back to functional style
-- add config file for setting up midi / bindings

 DONE:
 - mvp complete: I have a fully functional sequencer that can be easily extended